MichaelSX/android_device_lenovo_lifetab_s9512/README.md

 	adb reboot recovery

-you should see the workin recovery.
+you should see the cyanogenmod recovery.
+It still is in progress.

 More Information to the whole build process: [CyanogenMod Wiki](http://wiki.cyanogenmod.org/) for building instructions.